terraform-google-modules/terraform-example-foundation/README.md

 ### 4. [projects](./3-projects/README.md)

-This projects step, is focused on creating service projects in a standard configuration that are attached to the Shared VPC created earlier.
-Running this code as-is should generate a structure like this:
+This step, is focused on creating service projects in a standard configuration that are attached to the Shared VPC created in the previous step.
+Running this code as-is should generate a structure as shown below:

 ```
 example-organization/